interstitialRedirectModalTitle

 Key Takeaways

-• Bobcats are endangered in New Jersey and what they need most right now is room to roam.
+• Bobcats are on the threatened species list in New Jersey and what they need most right now is room to roam.

 • The Nature Conservancy is protecting critical habitat for these native wild felines by connecting preserved land between two great mountain ranges: the Appalachians and the Highlands.